-Benefit Period - The way that Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
-A benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit period ends when you have not received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into a hospital or skilled nursing facility after one benefit period has ended, a new benefit period begins.
+Benefit Period - The way that both our plan and Original Medicare measures your use of skilled nursing facility (SNF) services.
+A benefit period begins the day you go into a SNF.
+The benefit period ends when you have not received any skilled care in a SNF for 60 days in a row.
+If you go into a SNF after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.